Pre-Approval Versus Loan Commitment During Mortgage Process

-- Requesting loan officer to lock the mortgage rate
+- Requesting the loan officer to lock the mortgage rate

-- FHA does not require borrowers to pay off outstanding charge off and collection accounts.
-However, most lenders will require all collections and charge offs to be paid in full prior to closing.
-This lender has overlays on collection accounts.
+- However, most lenders will require all collections and charge offs to be paid in full prior to closing

-- Maximum FHA DTI Requirements for an approve/eligible per Automated Underwriting System is 46.9% DTI Front End and 56.9% DTI Back End.
-However, many lenders will cap debt to income ratios to 45% to 50% DTI.
-This is called overlays on DTI.
+- Maximum FHA DTI Requirements for an approve/eligible per Automated Underwriting System is 46.9% DTI Front End and 56.9% DTI Back End

 FHA Loan During And After Chapter 13 Bankruptcy

-One of the most common overlays instituted by lenders is requiring a one year or two year waiting period after Chapter 13 Bankruptcy discharged date.
+One of the most common overlays instituted by lenders is requiring a one-year or two-year waiting period after the Chapter 13 Bankruptcy discharged date.

-- Per HUD Guidelines, there is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for a 3.5% down payment FHA home purchase loan.
-However, most lenders and banks will require a one to two year waiting period after Chapter 13 Bankruptcy discharged date as part of their overlays.
+- Per HUD guidelines, there is no waiting period after the Chapter 13 Bankruptcy discharged date to qualify for a 3.5% down payment FHA home purchase loan

-If you are shopping for a lender who has no overlays, contact The Gustan Cho Team at Nationwide Mortgage & Realty LLC NMLS 276777.
+If you are shopping for a lender who has no overlays, contact us at Gustan Cho Associates.
 We specialize in government and conventional loans with no overlays.
-We are available 7 days a week, evenings, weekends, and holidays.
-Contact us at 262-878-1965 or text Gustan Cho on his cell at 262-716-8151 for faster response.
-You can email us with any mortgage inquiry at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+Contact us at GCA Mortgage Group at 262-716-8151 or text for a faster response.
+Or email us with any mortgage inquiry at firstname.lastname@example.org.